DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 -------------------------------------------------------------------------------

 Urza Government Palace, 20th floor.
-Making his last step in climbing, Kay's breath shown mix of fatigue in it.
+Making his last step in climbing, Kai's breath shown mix of fatigue in it.

 "Finally..."

 At last he was on top floor.
-While Resistance used all of their forces to attract demons attention, Kay was finally before Dark Empress dwelling place.
+While Resistance used all of their forces to attract demons attention, Kai was finally before Dark Empress dwelling place.

 _There is no sign of pursuit, it seems I was able to get away._

 _Now I have to wait for Rinne._

-In order to let Kay to escape, Rinne had to take a risk to move separately.
+In order to let Kai to escape, Rinne had to take a risk to move separately.
 There were emergency staircases at north and south.
-Kay came through south ones, while Rinne, who has been surrounded by demons, will be breaking through the north staircase.
+Kai came through south ones, while Rinne, who has been surrounded by demons, will be breaking through the north staircase.

 "Rinne...
 Come..."